 MainStay ICAP International C (ICEWX): 2.16% expense ratio, 0.8% management fee.
 ICEWX is a part of the Non US - Equity fund category, many of which will focus across all cap levels, and will typically allocate their investments between emerging and developed markets.
 This fund has an annual returns of 0.2% over the last five years.
 Another fund guilty of having investors pay more in fees than returns.

 Gabelli Focus Five Fund C (GWSCX): This fund has an expense ratio of 2.46% and management fee of 1%.
 GWSCX is a Small Cap Value fund, and these funds are known for investing in companies with market caps under $2 billion.
 With an annual average return of -1.93% over the last five years, the only thing absolute about this absolute return fund is that it absolutely deserves to be on our "worst offender" list.

 3 Top Ranked Mutual Funds

-Fidelity Small Cap Growth (FCPGX) has an expense ratio of 1.04% and management fee of 0.81%.
-FCPGX is one of many Small Cap Growth mutual funds; these funds tend to create their portfolios around stocks with market capitalization of less than $2 billion.
-With yearly returns of 14.27% over the last five years, this fund is well-diversified with a long reputation of salutary performance.
+DFA US Large Company I (DFUSX) has an expense ratio of 0.08% and management fee of 0.06%.
+DFUSX is part of the Large Cap Blend section, and these mutual funds most often invest in firms with a market capitalization of $10 billion or more.
+By investing in bigger companies, these funds offer more stability, and are often well-suited for investors with a "buy and hold" mindset.
+With yearly returns of 10.78% over the last five years, this fund is well-diversified with a long reputation of salutary performance.